 Select a résumé format

-Use a résumé builder to select a format.
-These résumé examples provide solid guidance on the three most popular résumé formats: reverse chronological, functional, or hybrid.
+The three most popular résumé formats include reverse chronological, functional, and hybrid.
 Due to its flexibility, the most effective format for most recent graduates is the functional résumé, as it allows you to list the skills, knowledge, and experiences you gained in the classroom and on the job as well as from campus or volunteer activities.

 Use skills to tell a story